πŸ“ AP Calculus Integration Techniques

 Integration By Parts: Definite Integrals

 Integration by Parts is a powerful technique for evaluating integrals of products.
+It is derived from the product rule for differentiation and allows us to transform difficult integrals into simpler ones.
 For definite integrals, the formula becomes:

 $ \displaystyle \int_{a}^{b} u\,dv \;=\; \bigl[u\,v\bigr]_{a}^{b} \;-\; \int_{a}^{b} v\,du $